ysfcndgr/Endurance/README.md

-# what is used for
+# What is used for

 Data collection, discovery